Controllable Text Generation via Probability Density Estimation in the Latent Space: Experimtents

 \subsection{Single-Attribute Control}

-We demonstrate the automatic evaluation results on single-attribute contol in Table \ref{tab:1}.
+We demonstrate the automatic evaluation results on single-attribute control in Table \ref{tab:1}.
 In addition to the degree of each independent attribute relevance, we compute their average for Sentiment and Topic.
 Models are grouped with their types of approaches.

 We mainly compare the control methods in the latent space, and the other two technical routes serve as supplementary references.
 Biasing methods can achieve decent control at the cost of some fluency.
 The diversity of their generated sentences is almost the same as the language model, owing to their plug-and-play property during decoding.
 Besides, we illustrate the raw GeDi without retraining, which is trained on the superset of our dataset.
 Results show that its performance is affected by the amount of data to some extent.
-Optimization methods in language space, elegant in theory, are often troubled by high dimensionality when implemented, making it difficult to obtain favorable control effects and text fluency.
-Optimization in latent space is a compromise strategy where the space dimension is relatively reduced, making the control process more robust.
-However, they also suffer from low diversity and dumb control.
+Optimization methods in language space, elegant in theory, are often troubled by high dimensionality when implemented.
+Optimization in latent space is a compromise strategy where the space dimension is relatively reduced, making the control process more effective but with lower diversity.

 Our method not only enhances the existing latent space optimization method at the level of control strength, with at least 5.0\% and 7.3\% significant improvement over baselines on sentiment and topic.
 For text quality, our model, sampling points from a Gaussian distribution, can also exceed the original prefix tuning method by 20.5 in the average distinctness.
-Our method performs mediocre on detoxification because we directly use Discrete's latent space, which is not good at this task.
-Compared with Discrete, which assigns the same weight to different sample points, our method can be seen as sampling from the area where sample points possess higher weights.
-This means we can sample points with higher control strength.
-However, we will be relatively concentrated on the semantic level compared with totally random sampling, making the diversity slightly inferior to Discrete.
+Our method performs comparable on detoxification because we directly use Discrete's latent space, which is not good at this task.
+Compared with Discrete, which assigns the same weight to different sample points, our method can be seen as sampling from the area with higher weights, making our control of higher strength.
+Although in a continuous space, our sampling will concentrate in a small area with higher probability but similar semantics, making the diversity slightly inferior to Discrete with completely random sampling.
+In addition, we show results of human evaluation for single-attribute control in Table \ref{tab:humaneval}, which are almost consistent with automatic evaluation.
+The agreement of annotators is $0.31$ in Fleiss’ $\kappa$.